Psychedelic/plug-docs/docs/getting-started/alpha-wallet-connect.md

 Once you're ready to test the implementation, you can:

 1. [Install the Alpha Android APK](https://play.google.com/apps/testing/co.psychedelic.plug) in a phone and go to the dapp in the browser.
 The name of the updated application should be `Plug - Crypto Wallet (Beta)`.
+1. [Install the Alpha iOS IPA](https://testflight.apple.com/join/yID6TEpV) in a phone and go to the dapp in the browser.
+The name of the updated application should be `Plug - Crypto Wallet (Beta)`.
-2. Connect to the application using the Plug Alpha Android app.
+2. Connect to the application using the Plug Alpha Android or iOS app.

 You're off to the races! 🐎 If you've gotten this far and are still stuck at any point or have feedback for us to that can help us to improve the user or developer experience, please reach out to us on [Discord](https://discord.gg/yVEcEzmrgm).